The Human Element

 In Act II, after Wotan has charged Brünnhilde with protecting the couple, Fricka challenges her wayward mate to come to terms with his plans.
 Wotan tries every which way to justify the actions of his earthly offspring, to little avail.
 Nevertheless, his futile attempts to convince Fricka to allow their relationship to blossom falls on deaf ears.
 She refuses to buy any of his arguments.
 Besides, Hunding has called upon her to preserve the sanctity of marriage.
 And Fricka, as the titular guardian of that institution, has to respect his wishes.
 Ergo, Wotan must bend to her will.

-Wotan realizes, of course, that she is right on the money.
+Wotan realizes, of course, that she is right.
 What does Fricka ask of him?
 The ultimate sacrifice, she replies: take Notung’s power away from Siegmund.
 When Hunding comes to do battle, do not give Siegmund aid.
 Even more disturbing to Wotan, he must prevent Brünnhilde from interfering in the outcome.
 Otherwise, whatever authority the god has over mortals will be neutralized.
 Siegmund must fall!
 After a brief exchange with the Valkyrie, Fricka withdraws.

 A dark cloud descends upon War Father, the name the Valkyries call him.
 In utter despair, Wotan cries out that he is the lowest of creatures.
 He must comply with his wife’s demands, or else face the consequences.
 Brünnhilde is aghast at War Father’s situation, but has little grasp of the dire straits he has placed himself in.
 However, she convinces Wotan to unburden his mind to her: by reasoning with the god, the Valkyrie enables him to discourse at length about the path he’s been on and where that path might take him.
 Call it “armchair analysis” at its best, but this is one of the most gripping dialogues in the entire Ring saga.